-An MRI (magnetic resonance imaging) of the brain creates a detailed image of the complex structures in the brain.
-An MRI creates a three-dimensional picture of the brain, which allows doctors to more precisely locate problems such as tumors or aneurysms.
+An MRI of the brain creates a detailed image of the complex structures in the brain.
+An MRI creates a 3-dimensional picture of the brain, which allows doctors to more precisely locate problems such as tumors or aneurysms.

-Computed tomography (CT): uses a sophisticated x-ray machine and a computer to create a detailed picture of the body's tissues and structures.
+Uses a sophisticated x-ray machine and a computer to create a detailed picture of the body's tissues and structures.
 It is not as sensitive as an MRI in detecting small tumors, brain stem tumors, and low-grade tumors.
-It is useful in certain situations, however.
+However, it is useful in certain situations.
 Injection with a contrast material can make it easier to see abnormal tissues.

 A CT scan helps locate the tumor and can sometimes help determine its type.
 It can also help detect swelling, bleeding, and associated conditions.
 CT is also used to evaluate the effectiveness of treatments and monitor for tumor recurrence.